 Skip to main content

-Whether you’ve encountered 2FA when logging into your email or heard about it from your IT team, here’s what you need to know about how it works, why it matters, and how your company can use it to stay more secure.
+Whether you’ve encountered 2FA and MFA when logging into your email or heard about it from your IT team, here’s what you need to know about how it works, why it matters, and how your company can use it to stay more secure.

-What Is Two-Factor Authentication?
+What is Two-Factor Authentication or Multi-Factor Authentication?

-The Most Common Types of 2FA
+The Most Common Types of 2FA/MFA

 Not all second factors are created equal, but these are the most widely used: